shakes76/PatternAnalysis-2023/recognition/AlzViT_46966775/README.md

 From above we can see a decreasing stable and very low Training loss value between Epochs, this suggests that the model is fitting the training data relatively well allowing for the model to converge and effectively minimize the loss on the validation set.

-Additionally, from above we can see the Validation Accuracy steadily increases per Epoch suggesting the model has an increasing generalization ability on data it has not seen before.
+Additionally, from above we can see the Validation Accuracy steadily increases per Epoch suggesting the model has an increasing generalization ability on data it has not seen before as previously stated.

 Both results indicate the model is fitting well with the data and pulling the relative relationships within the data.